kunhwiko/concepts/systems/Kubernetes/4-network.md

    b) must maintain and know the NodeIP of the Node you're looking for, which is difficult when many Nodes exist / crash

 Pros of Load Balancers
-   - only need to know the IP address of the Load Balancer
+   a) only need to know the IP address of the Load Balancer
-   - transfers request of <LB IP>:<Port> to appropriate <NodeIP>:<NodePort>
+   b) transfers request of <LB IP>:<Port> to appropriate <NodeIP>:<NodePort>
-   - ability to open multiple ports and protocols per service
+   c) ability to open multiple ports and protocols per service
 ```

 ##### Load Balancer vs Ingress